AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

 is a an attempt to reduce the use of their resolver in a distributed Denial of Service DNS amplification attack.

-By using a distinct TLD for PKI Validation nameservers, some of these resolvers could allow TXT and DNSSEC requests for the distinct TLD while still choosing to block those requests on other TLDs.
+By using a distinct TLD for PKI Validation zones, some of these resolvers could allow TXT and DNSSEC requests for the distinct TLD while still choosing to block those requests on other TLDs.
 Of course they would also need to allow DNSSEC related requests to the root nameservers as well.